mbianchidev/mbianchidev/note-to-recruiters.md

 _Reversing a binary tree?
 Been there, done that, please be smarter and ask something meaningful._

-Btw I also have some open-source code on my GitHub profile, so you can check that out if you really want to see how I code, right? 😉
+Btw I also have some open source code on my GitHub profile, so you can check that out if you really want to see how I code, right? 😉

 Here's an example of why I don't like these kind of interviews: